dunky11/react-saas-template/README.md

 npm run build
 ```

-It will create a build folder with your compiled project.
+It will create a folder named build with your compiled project inside.
 After that copy its content into your webroot and you are ready to go.

 ## License